 Applicants must submit the GSO Supplementary Application in addition to their PASS Application.
 These must be submitted through our online application portal located above, with the exception of your NBDE scores, which must be sent to the Office of Admissions directly from the National Board of Dental Examiners.
 Please see below for more information on submitting these scores.
 The required documents include:

-- GSO Supplementary Application – Applicants can download the GSO Supplementary Application by clicking here.
-Please download the Application, complete it in its entirety, and upload it onto our online application portal located above.
+- GSO Supplementary Application –Click here to download the Supplementary Application for U.S. Citizens/Permanent Residents.
+Click here to download the Supplementary Application for International Residents.
+Please download the appropriate Application, complete it in its entirety, and upload it onto our online application portal located above.
 The Supplementary Application includes the following documents:

 - Personal Essay – Please write an autobiographical sketch of at least 1 page in length, and include any previous orthodontic experiences and the your reasons for desiring orthodontic training.
 Please attach this personal statement to the Supplementary Application